Jose Siri Player Props: Rays vs. Royals

 Jose Siri At The Plate

-- Siri has reached base via a hit in 33 games this season (of 56 played), and had multiple hits in seven of those games.
+- Siri has picked up a hit in 58.6% of his 58 games this year, with multiple hits in 13.8% of those games.

-- He has hit a home run in 28.6% of his games this season, and 7.7% of his plate appearances.
+- In 29.3% of his games this season, he has gone deep, and 8.3% of his trips to the plate.

-- In 24 games this season (42.9%), Siri has picked up an RBI, and in 10 of those games (17.9%) he had two or more.
+- Siri has an RBI in 25 of 58 games this season, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 27 games this year (48.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.